yandex-cloud/docs/en/serverless-containers/concepts/invoke.md

 ### IP address of the request source {#ip}

-If a request contains the [X-Forwarded-For](https://en.wikipedia.org/wiki/X-Forwarded-For) header, the specified IP addresses and the IP address of the client that invoked the container are passed in this header.
-If not, it only passes the IP address of the client that invoked the container.
+The IP address of the client that called the container is passed in the `X-Forwarded-For` header.

 ## Triggers {#trigger}

 When invoking a container using a trigger, the JSON description of a trigger event is passed in the body of an HTTP request to the container.
-The request source IP is passed in the same way as when [invoking a container using HTTPS](#ip).
 Learn more about [triggers](trigger/index.md).

 ## {{ api-gw-full-name }} extension {#extension}

 When invoking a container using the {{ api-gw-name }}, the container receives an HTTP request addressed to the API gateway.
 In this case, the `Host` header specifies the host on which the user accessed the API gateway rather than the container's host.
-The request source IP is passed in the same way as when [invoking a container using HTTPS](#ip).
 Learn more about the extension in the [{{ api-gw-full-name }} documentation](../../api-gateway/concepts/extensions/containers.md).